ahanba/hiatus/README.markdown

 About Ignore List
 ------------
 You can skip known false errors by providing ignore list.
-Open the hiatus report XLSX file and mark **ignore** in "Fixed?" column (column M), and specify its full file path in ignoreList field.
+Open the hiatus report XLSX file and mark **ignore** in "Fixed?" column (column M), and specify its full file path in the ignoreList field.
 For example:
        ignorelist: Y:\Sample_files\130412_report.xlsx
 Then, marked errors will not be reported next time.

 How to create Glossary file?